First Nations Community Based Palliative Care

 QH · Australia

-The Palliative Care Program State budget provides funding to non-government organisations to deliver community-based palliative care services.
-Funded services may include symptom relief, grief support, and bereavement support for families and carers of terminally ill clients.
+Queensland Health state budget funding supports non-government organisations to deliver community-based palliative care services for First Nations communities.
+Funded services may include symptom relief, grief support and bereavement support for families and carers of terminally ill clients.

 Location